How to Meet Your Home Study Requirements

 What Do Social Workers Look for in Home Visits?

-For more information about the home study procedure, you can complete our online form or call 1-800-ADOPTION now to connect with one our professionals today.
+For more information about the home study, you can complete our online form or call 1-800-ADOPTION now to connect with one of our professionals today.
+If you are ready to begin your home study process, then choose your state below.

 What Are the Home Study Requirements?

 The home study is made up of several parts.
-In each, a licensed social worker is reviewing a hopeful adoptive family’s living situation and evaluating their aptitude for adoption.
+In each, a licensed social worker reviews a hopeful adoptive family’s living situation and evaluates their aptitude for adoption.

 The point of the home study is to ensure that you’re prepared for what’s ahead, that every placement is safe and that it’s in the best interest of the child.